Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors: Further details about the Curie-Weiss fit parameters

-where $T*$ gives the bare mean-field nematic critical temperature (the temperature at which nematic order would occur if there were no coupling to the crystal lattice \cite{JH_2012, HH_2013}), and $\lambda/a$ is the Curie constant.
-For underdoped compositions, and for optimally doped BaFe$_2$(As$_{0.7}$P$_{0.3}$)$_2$, $m_{66}$ follows a perfect Curie-Weiss temperature dependence from room temperature down to $T_s$ and $T_c$ respectively.
-For optimally doped Co, Ni and K-substituted \Ba122, and for FeTe$_{0.6}$Se$_{0.4}$, the data can be described by Curie-Weiss behavior at higher temperatures, but not over the entire temperature range.
+For heavily underdoped \CoBa122, and for optimally doped BaFe$_2$(As$_{0.7}$P$_{0.3}$)$_2$ and \FeTeSe, all the systematic deviations can be eliminated at the second stage of the standardized procedure, i.e. there is no need to raise the lower temperature cutoff, and $m_{66}$ follows a perfect Curie-Weiss temperature dependence all the way down to $T_s$ or $T_c$.
+For optimally doped Co, Ni and K-substituted \Ba122, the data can be described by Curie-Weiss behavior only above a temperature that is higher than $T_c$.
 The range of temperatures over which this results in a reasonable description of the temperature-dependence of $m_{66}$ is shown by the linear fit (red line) to the inverse susceptibility $|2m_{66}-2m_{66}^0|^{-1}$ in the lower panels of Figures 2 and 3 in the main text.
-Associated fit parameters for compositions studied are listed in Table 1.
+Four additional dopings of \CoBa122 were measured and the data were used to construct the color map phase diagram in Fig. 4.
+Fig. S14 shows the raw data of all eight dopings of \CoBa122 and their CW fittings.
+Associated fit parameters of all the data presented in the main text and supplementary materials are listed in Table S1.

-The quality of fit to Curie-Weiss behavior for optimally substituted BaFe$_2$(As$_{0.7}$P$_{0.3}$)$_2$ can also be appreciated when the data are plotted on a log-log scale (Fig. 8).
-As can be seen, only the optimally P-substituted data (red) can be fitted linearly over the whole temperature range, with a slope $\gamma = 1.008 \pm 0.002$ (solid black line).
-For all other optimally-doped samples, the data exhibit a downward deviation from Curie-Weiss behavior below a characteristic temperature that depends on the specific material.
+The quality of fit to Curie-Weiss behavior for optimally substituted BaFe$_2$(As$_{0.7}$P$_{0.3}$)$_2$ can also be appreciated when the data are plotted on a log-log scale (Fig. S15).
+As can be seen, only the optimally P-substituted data (red) can be fitted linearly over the whole temperature range, with a slope $\gamma = 0.985 \pm 0.005$ (solid black line).
+For all other optimally-doped samples, the data exhibit a deviation from Curie-Weiss behavior.

+In addition, we show below the elastoresistance coefficient $2m_{66}$ of a P-substituted sample which is slightly overdoped with respect to the sample shown in the main paper.
+As shown in Fig. S16, for this slightly overdoped composition the elastoresistance still follows a perfect Curie-Weiss temperature dependence, but now the Weiss temperature is -11.5 K. For the approximately optimally doped composition shown in the main text, the Weiss temperature is + 11.7K.
+Clearly the Weiss temperature crosses zero, indicative of a nematic quantum critical point.